ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

    POST (power-on-self-tests) which run every time on board power-up
   TODO: POSTS tests like checking battery level, RAM R/W, CRC check?

+ESSENTIAL:
+serial console (performs HIL testing to MCU works with each peripheral successfully before putting in enclosure) (can be used to create a reproducible problem on multiple boards; or on cue for an oscilloscope capture/EE to see)

+Software should be flexible to hardware changes

 ## RTOS
 Superloop would be a task.
 Periodically queue and dequeue data from interrupts

 Even without RTOS, still have a timer subsystem and separation of tasks, which is backbone of RTOS

+RTOS main features are a scheduler (priority, time slices, preemptive) and resource sharing

 SYNCHRONISATION:
 Atomic means no other thread will see the operation in a partially completed state